darrylo/stars2evernote/README.md

 ------------

 These may or may not be addressed:

+* When importing, evernote imports all notes into a single notebook.
+  There is no way to control this, as the .enex format does not have a way of controlling this.

+* However, it may be possible to assign tags to the notes, based upon the feed from which the note originated.
+This has not been implemented, though.

 * Evernote titles have a maximum length of 255 (?) characters.
 Any title longer than this will be silently truncated.